SeekingFor/jfniki/readme.txt

 IDEA: Ditch human readable name <--> SSK fixup and generate arbitrary names from
       SSK public key hash (== big number). <n_first>*<m_middle>*<o_last> == big number let n = 1000, m = 1000,  o == 1000 => ????
 [NOT QUITE.
 LOOK UP Combinatorics.
 USABILITY QUESTIONABLE]
+      [I think zwister might be working on something similar. rtfs his source before coding this from scratch.]

 IDEA: Wikibot ng.
 Just uses its FMS trust info to decide which version is the latest and
       send a "Stake" biss message for it.
 ---
 Fixed bugs:
+68813294196d: BUG: fix the discover UI to correctly handle posts from a different nym than the insert
 2cf5cd727366: BUG: Missing insert sitekey parameter causes freesite insert failure for USKs.
 4d24ce7d76ef: BUG: Diff coloring missing from jfniki.css.
 5686a2328b99: BUG: "Error reading log: XGETTRUST NNTP request failed: 480 Identity not found" in Discover for deleted